openmindednewby/cSharpInterviewPrep/practice/system-design.md

 A: Use short TTLs, write-through cache for authoritative updates, and a pub/sub channel to invalidate per-symbol keys on updates.

-Short TTLs limit staleness, while pub/sub ensures fast propagation of price changes.
+Short TTLs (Time-To-Live) limit staleness, while pub/sub (Publish–Subscribe) ensures fast propagation of price changes.
 Versioning or timestamps help prevent out-of-order updates from overwriting newer prices.

 ---